 Health officials encourage taking precautions as COVID cases spike in region

-In a calm voice Friday, the director of the Cape Girardeau County Public Health Center laid out in stark terms the most recent toll taken by COVID-19, backed up by the center's medical director and the leaders of the SoutheastHEALTH and Saint Francis Medical Center hospital systems.
+In a calm voice Friday, the director of the Cape Girardeau County Public Health Center laid out in stark terms the most recent toll taken by COVID-19, backed up by the centers medical director and the leaders of the SoutheastHEALTH and Saint Francis Medical Center hospital systems.

-At a chilly outdoor press conference held at the center's headquarters, the venue chosen for the safety of attendees, Wernsman said the proverbial worm has definitely turned.
+During a chilly outdoor news conference held at the centers headquarters, the venue chosen for the safety of attendees, Wernsman said the proverbial worm has definitely turned.

-Actually, there were 154 new cases reported Wednesday and 127 on Thursday in Cape County.
+There were 154 new cases reported Wednesday and 127 on Thursday in Cape Girardeau County.

 Positivity rate explodes

-By late October, the county's positivity test rate, meaning the percentage of new coronavirus cases emerging from COVID-19 tests in the county, was at 10.6% -- lower than the state's announced rate of 12.7%, but what a difference a fortnight makes.
+By late October, the countys positivity test rate, meaning the percentage of new coronavirus cases emerging from COVID-19 tests in the county, was at 10.6% lower than the states announced rate of 12.7%, but what a difference a fortnight makes.

-The positive rate in Cape County has become notably higher than Missouri's, which Wernsman said now stands at 23.5%.
+The positive rate in Cape Girardeau County has become notably higher than Missouris, which Wernsman said now stands at 23.5%.

 Reasons